-Aside from the home of the 16th President of the United States, Abraham Lincoln, Springfield has numerous historical sites to tour, beginning with the Lincoln Museum, the Lincoln Presidential Library, and Lincoln’s tomb.
-Other designations include a Frank Lloyd Wright house from his Prairie period, intact sections of US Route 66, and the Old State Capitol.
+Springfield is the home of 16th President of the United States, Abraham Lincoln, and as such has numerous historical sites to tour, beginning with the Abraham Lincoln Presidential Library and Museum, Lincoln’s Tomb, his home, and nearby New Salem.

 - Lincoln Home Site

 - Lincoln’s New Salem